Bobcat Fire

-Details
+Background

+Most of the Bobcat Fire's footprint had no recent burn history, reaching back 50 years before the fire.
+Some areas had not burned in over 80 years.

+Days before the fire began, a heat wave developed in the area.
+High temperatures surpassed 100 degrees, relative humidity levels fell below 15 percent, and vegetation moistures hovered around critical levels.
+The National Weather Service in Los Angeles and Oxnard issued a red flag warning beginning 6:00 p.m. on September 6 through 10:00 p.m. the following day.
+The warning highlighted the potential for large wildfires to spread rapidly upon ignition:

+Rich Thompson, the fire's incident meteorologist, compared the Bobcat Fire's spread to that of the 2009 Station Fire.
+He ascribed the growth to "hot and dry conditions, combined with typical summertime terrain-driven winds", as opposed to Santa Ana winds.

+Progression

 The fire triggered mandatory evacuation orders in parts of Arcadia and Camp Williams.
-The cause of as of November 8, 2020, was still under investigation, but it was thought to be due to power line conductor torching overhead trees.
-Southern California Edison disclosed that "power circuits had a momentary interruption (“a relay operation”) minutes after the Bobcat Fire was discovered by cameras positioned on nearby mountain peaks."

 The fire initially spread southward which prompted evacuation orders for residents in Sierra Madre, Monrovia, Bradbury, and Duarte, along with evacuation warnings for those in Arcadia, Pasadena, and Altadena.
 The fire then grew westward and threatened the Mount Wilson Observatory by September 15, approaching within 500. ft of the observatory as firefighters worked to protect the structure.
 By September 17, the fire rapidly expanded to the north into Pleasant View Ridge Wilderness due to moderate coastal winds, leading to mandatory evacuations in Antelope Valley as the fire approached Juniper Hills.
 Containment difficulties were exacerbated by very dry vegetation and rugged topography that made it difficult to access.

-An estimated 6,000 structures were threatened and there were 6 injuries.
-It damaged 28 residences and destroyed 27.
-It also damaged 19 other structures and destroyed 83.
-240 personnel were deployed.
+The fire was declared fully contained on November 27.
+The effort to contain the Bobcat Fire cost $100 million, according to the National Interagency Coordination Center.

+Effects

+The Bobcat Fire destroyed 169 structures and damaged a further 47.

+Six firefighters were injured in the course of the suppression effort.

 Along with the El Dorado Fire, the fire contributed to hazardous air pollution in the Los Angeles region.

-Aftermath

-The blaze burned over 180 square miles (460 square kilometers); this makes it the second-largest wildfire recorded in modern times in Los Angeles County, behind the 2009 Station Fire and surpassing the 1970 Clampitt Fire.
-The air quality was bad in the burned areas and in LA basin for weeks as a result.
+The blaze burned over 180 square miles (460 square kilometers); this made it the second-largest wildfire recorded in modern times in Los Angeles County, behind the 2009 Station Fire but surpassing the 1970 Clampitt Fire.
+Air quality was poor in the burned areas and in the Los Angeles basin for weeks as a result.

 In the San Gabriel Mountains, several types of wildlife and aquatic creatures such as fish, frogs and western pond turtles face extinction as a result of the fires.
 The area of Little Rock Creek contains much of these aquatic life.
 Biologists and wildlife organizations were considering rescue operations.

 After the fires, some home owners were having trouble finding home insurance as some insurers pulled out of certain zip codes or even certain counties.
 Most remaining insurers have raised prices.
 The CA State Department of Insurance banned insurers from cancelling insurance policies or declining renewals for one year after the fires.